Swarnendu-sekhar-ghosh/Gaussian-process-regression-based-forest-above-ground-biomass-retrieval-from-simulated-L-band-NISAR-/README.md

 # Hedwig

-A Gaussian process regression model for estimating Forest Height (FH) and Above Ground Biomass (AGB) is proposed in this work.
+A Gaussian Process Regression model for estimating Forest Height (FH) and Above Ground Biomass (AGB) is proposed in this work.
 Backscatter intensities from 5 scenes (3 July,7 July,26 July,13 August and 1 october 2019) have been utilized as features to retrieve the forest height and above ground biomass.
 As it is a monostatic radar data utilizing the condition of asymmetry, we take the average of HV and VH intensity.

 Step by step approach :